meshery/meshery/docs/pages/concepts/logical/relationships.md

 1. You can create relationships manually by using the edge handles, bringing related components to close proximity or dragging a component inside other component.
 It may happen that, you created a relationship from the UI, but the <a href='/concepts/logical/policies)'>Policy Engine</a> rejected or overrode the decision if all the constraints for a particular relationship are not satisfied.

 2. Relationships are automatically created when a component's configuration is modified in a way that relationship criteria is satisfied.

 {% include/alert.html type="info" title="Explore an example relationship" content="To explore an example of this behavior, see the <a href='https://meshery.io/catalog/deployment/7dd39d30-7b14-4f9f-a66c-06ba3e5000fa.html'>Example Edge-Permission Relationship</a> and follow the steps written in its description." %}

 When the relationships are created by the user, almost in all cases the config of the involved components are patched.
 To see the specific of patching refer [Patch Strategies](#patch-strategies)

-The Designs are evaluated by the [Policy Engine]({{site.baseurl}}/concepts/logical/policies) for potential relationships
+Designs are evaluated by the [Policy Engine]({{site.baseurl}}/concepts/logical/policies) for potential relationships

 <!-- Explain how and what configs get patched when relationships are created -->
 <!-- Explain real time evaluationof relationships on -->